LoRA is All You Need for Safety Alignment of Reasoning LLMs: Introduction

-Instead, the prevailing strategy is to apply a secondary safety alignment phase after reasoning capabilities have been acquired.
-This phase—often implemented via supervised fine-tuning (SFT) or reinforcement learning (RL)—has become a standard step in modern LLM development.
-Although safety alignment fine-tuning can significantly improve model safety, it often comes at a steep cost to reasoning performance—a phenomenon referred to as the “Safety Tax” \citep{huang2025safety}.
-Even incorporating chain-of-thought (CoT) style reasoning into safety fine-tuning datasets \citep{jiang2025safechain} cannot succeed in fully preserving reasoning abilities \citep{huang2025safety}.
+There has been significant effort in the literature to preserve LLMs' safety alignment during instruction finetuning.
+However, these approaches are not directly applicable to reasoning finetuning.
+First, reasoning finetuning datasets are often highly curated \citep{muennighoff2025s1} and unlikely to contain unsafe content, limiting the applicability of data filtering methods \citep{shen2024seal,choi2024safety,bianchi2023safety}.
+Second, methods that restrict model updates during finetuning \citep{hsu2024safe,mukhoti2023fine} are often ineffective in the reasoning setting, where acquiring reasoning capabilities typically requires longer training and more substantial weight updates than instruction finetuning.
+To the best of our knowledge, the current literature does not offer a practical method for safety-preserving reasoning finetuning.
+Instead, the prevailing strategy is to apply a secondary safety alignment phase \emph{after} reasoning capabilities have been acquired.
+This phase---often implemented via supervised finetuning (SFT) or reinforcement learning (RL)---has become a standard step in modern LLM development.
+Although safety alignment finetuning can significantly improve model safety, it often comes at a steep cost to reasoning performance, a phenomenon referred to as the ``Safety Tax'' \citep{huang2025safety}.
+Even incorporating chain-of-thought (CoT) style reasoning into safety finetuning datasets \citep{jiang2025safechain} cannot fully preserve reasoning abilities \citep{huang2025safety}.

-In this work, we investigate the algorithmic factors that contribute to this trade-off.
-Existing evidence suggests that safety-related behavior in LLMs is often governed by a small number of dominant directions—either in activation space, such as steering vectors \citep{panickssery2023steering} or refusal features \citep{arditi2024refusal, yu2024robust}, or in weight space.
-In particular, \citet{jain2024makes, wei2024assessing} show that safety-critical weights tend to lie in a low-rank subspace.
-In our analysis, we find that the model undergoes relatively high-rank changes during full-model fine-tuning (see Figure \ref{fig:stable_rank}), which results in Safety Tax.
-This highlights a key insight: although achieving safety may require modifying weights only along a low-rank subspace, full-model fine-tuning permits arbitrary updates, potentially introducing many unnecessary changes that interfere with reasoning.
+In this work, we investigate the algorithmic and structural factors underlying this trade-off.
+Existing evidence suggests that safety-related behavior in LLMs is often governed by a small number of dominant directions---either in activation space (e.g., steering vectors \citep{panickssery2023steering} and refusal features \citep{arditi2024refusal,yu2024robust}) or in weight space (e.g., \citet{jain2024makes,wei2024assessing} show that safety-critical weights tend to lie in a low-rank subspace).
+At the same time, we find that full-model safety alignment induces relatively high-rank changes across layers (Figure~\ref{fig:stable_rank}), which can unnecessarily perturb the reasoning solution and contribute to Safety Tax.
+This motivates a simple hypothesis: if safety can be achieved by modifying weights along a low-dimensional subspace, then restricting updates to that subspace should reduce interference with reasoning.\looseness=-1